grimmer0125/typescript-full-stack-example/README.md

 - TypeORM
 - Passport (jwt)

+## Functionality

-## Load data
+### Load data

 Open http://localhost:3001/graphql, in the playground, use `mutation fetchRawData` to ask the server to load the Data.

+p.s.
+A few restuarants(~11) in the raw data has duplicate row.
+Currently the code just choose the first one.

+### Signup and login

+No email verification and password reset yet.

+### Pagination of Restaurants

+### Filter by WeekDay, Time, and restaurant Name

+### Save restaurants to a named collection and browse collection list

+In `/dashboard`, click the `+` button in a restaurant cell, input a restaurant collection, then click `submit` to store it.
+You can input a new or existing collection name.
+For existing collection, click a collection to copy its name to speed up.

+To browse collection list, click `collection` link in the top bar to navigate to `/collection`.
+You can also click a collection to see its restaurant list in the right panel.

+### Share a restaurant collection to others

+1. Before doing this, your target user must signup first.
+2. In `/collection`, click `+` to input the email of the target user.
+3. The target user will be shared !!

-## Real-time Auto Synchronization Data is via GraphQL Subscription
+### Real-time Auto Synchronization Data is via GraphQL Subscription

-### Current done:
+Current done:

-A user chooses a shared collection, B add a restaurant into this shared collection.
-A will see the added one without refreshing.
+1. User A chooses a shared collection to see its detailed restaurant list.
+2. User B add a restaurant into this shared collection.
+3. User A will see the added one without refreshing.

 ## Deployment